tcalmant/ipopo/website-ipopo/source/tutorials/ipopo.rst

      >>> compo.increment()
      1

-* ``invalidate(name)``: invalidates the component with the given name.
-This is a test method, as the component will be automatically re-validated when a new service event will be triggered.

 * ``kill(name)``: destroys the component with the given name.
   The component is invalidated then removed from the iPOPO registry.

   .. code-block:: python
      :linenos: